omeka/omeka-s-enduser/docs/admin/users.md

 - **Locale**: select from a dropdown of available languages.
 This will change the language of the installation's admin & public interfaces for that user.
 (This depends on [how many interface strings have been translated](../translateOmekaS.md).
 Untranslated strings default to English.)
 - **Default resource template**: select from existing templates to have a template auto-load whenever the user creates a new item.
+- **Default item sets for items**: select from available item sets to automatically attach new items to the set(s) when created by the user.
-- **Default sites for items**: select from available sites to automatically attach new items to the sites when created by the user.
+- **Default sites for items**: select from available sites to automatically attach new items to the site(s) when created by the user.
 Setting this will not give the user a site-specific role.
-- **Admin browse columns**: see below.
+- **Admin browse columns**: set custom views for administrative dashboards for this user.
+See below for more details.

 ![User settings with default options selected](adminfiles/users_settings.png)